Position: The Real Barrier to LLM Agent Usability is Agentic ROI: Abstract

 \section{Abstract}

 Large Language Model (LLM) agents represent a promising shift in human-AI interaction, moving beyond passive prompt-response systems to autonomous agents capable of reasoning, planning, and goal-directed action.
-Despite the widespread application in specialized, high-effort tasks like coding and scientific research, we highlight a critical usability gap in mass-market, high-demand applications.
-This position paper argues that \textbf{the limited real-world adoption of LLM agents stems not only from gaps in model capabilities, but also from a fundamental tradeoff between the value an agent can provide and the costs incurred during real-world use.} Hence, we call for a shift from solely optimizing model performance to a broader, utility-driven perspective: evaluating agents through the lens of the overall agentic return on investment (Agent ROI).
-By identifying key factors that determine Agentic ROI---\textit{information quality, agent time, and cost}---we posit a zigzag development trajectory in optimizing Agentic ROI: first scaling up to improve the information quality, then scaling down to minimize the time and cost.
-We outline the roadmap across different development stages to bridge the current usability gaps, aiming to make LLM agents truly scalable, accessible, and effective in real-world contexts.
+While LLM agents are technically capable of performing a broad range of tasks, not all of these capabilities translate into meaningful usability.
+This position paper argues that \textbf{the central question for LLM agent usability is no longer whether a task \textit{can} be automated, but whether it delivers sufficient Agentic Return on Investment (Agentic ROI).} Agentic ROI reframes evaluation from raw performance to a holistic, utility-driven perspective, guiding \textit{when}, \textit{where}, and \textit{for whom} LLM agents should be deployed.
+Despite widespread application in high-ROI tasks like coding and scientific research, we identify a critical usability gap in mass-market, everyday applications.
+To address this, we propose a zigzag developmental trajectory: first scaling up to improve information gain and time savings, then scaling down to reduce cost.
+We present a strategic roadmap across these phases to make LLM agents truly usable, accessible, and scalable in real-world applications.